GitMax-CN/GitMax/README.md

 3. Todo: Adding support for social apps so that you can add your social app friends on GitHub.

 The app is architected with **cost-efficiency** and **high-scalability** in mind.

 It is completely **serverless** using AWS Lambda functions.

-It is hosted in AWS S3 with cloudfront CDN for the best **accessibility**.
+It is hosted in AWS S3 with cloudfront CDN for a great **accessibility** across the world.

 FrontEnd:
 * [React](https://facebook.github.io/react/)